-India angered by Pakistan's treatment of death row prisoner's wife and mother
+India angered by Pakistan's treatment of death row prisoner's wife, mother

 On Monday, Pakistan released a picture of Jadhav’s mother, Avanti, and wife, Chetankul, seated at a desk and speaking to him from behind the glass partition.
 Islamabad said it had honored its commitment to give access to the family.

-But India said the two women were asked to change their dress and remove personal jewelry and the red dot that Hindus wear on their foreheads on the pretext of security.
+But India said the two women had been asked to change their dress and to remove personal jewelry and the red dot that Hindus wear on their foreheads on the pretext of security.
 Jadhav’s mother was not allowed to speak in her native Marathi language and was frequently interrupted.

 Pakistani authorities also refused to return the shoes that Jadhav’s wife had worn, Kumar said, warning against potential mischief.
 He didn’t elaborate.

-India and Pakistan often accuse each other of sending spies and several people are held in prisons in both countries, some of them on death row for years, to be used as bargaining chips in their troubled relationship.
+India and Pakistan often accuse each other of sending spies and several people are held in prisons for years in both countries, some of them on death row, to be used as bargaining chips in their troubled relationship.

-Kumar said Jadhav appeared to be under considerable stress and under coercion at the meeting with his family.
+Kumar said Jadhav appeared to be under considerable stress and under coercion during the meeting with his family.

 “Most of his remarks were clearly tutored and designed to perpetuate the false narrative of his alleged activities in Pakistan.
-His appearance also raises questions of his health and wellbeing.”
+His appearance also raises questions of his health and well-being,” Kumar added.